Mother Goose and Grimm

 Mother Goose and Grimm (a.k.a.
-Mother Goose & Grimm) is an internationally syndicated comic strip by cartoonist Mike Peters of the Dayton Daily News.
+Mother Goose & Grimm), also known as Grimmy in books, is an internationally syndicated comic strip by cartoonist Mike Peters of the Dayton Daily News.
 It was first syndicated starting October 1, 1984, and is distributed by King Features Syndicate to 500 newspapers.
 Peters received the National Cartoonists Society's 1991 Reuben Award for the strip as well as a nomination for its Newspaper Comic Strip Award for 2000.

 Characters and story

 The strip revolves around a yellow bull terrier named Grimm (aka Grimmy), owned by an anthropomorphic goose named Mother Goose, along with a dimwitted Boston terrier named Ralph and a cat named Attila.
 The strip is noted for its references to popular culture or recent news that are often spoofed and referenced for a certain period of time, depending on the length of the hype devoted to a certain news story or topic, e.g. Grimm's creation of a website known as "GrimmyLeaks", which was devoted to publishing rumors relating to fellow comic strip characters, in reference to the controversy surrounding the scandalous website WikiLeaks.
 The comic strip also makes multiple references to iconic fictional characters including Mr. Potato Head, Superman, Batman, and more, along with popular products including Amazon Kindles.

 The strip also often consists of stand-alone one-panel comics that do not relate to the continuing story or characters.

 The comic strip is named after the nursery rhyme collection Mother Goose and the fairytale collection Brothers Grimm.